PDF Export Single Pages

 Section 4: Settings

-When settings are saved, there is also the choice to include Base name and/or Output folder.
+When settings are saved, there is also the option to include Base name and/or Output folder.

-Each time exporting occurs, the current settings are preserved, and the next time the script is launched, settings are restored to the last values used.
 IMPORTANT NOTE: because of the script functionality to retain Base name and/or Output folder, these values from the last settings used may not be desired.
-To return base name to default, click the Reset button right of the base name input field, and for output folder, manually select the desired choice.
+To restore base name to default, click the Reset button right of the base name input field.
+To override the output folder, manually select the desired folder.
 You may also change both values by selecting other saved settings.
-As well, the built-in [Default] settings will revert to the default base name and output folder.
+As well, the built-in [Default] settings restores the default base name and output folder.

 PDF Export Single Pages